bixb922/crank-organ/doc-software/README.md

 * Corrected calculation of average frequency of tuner
 * Upload file on file manager used to hang sometimes, fixed.

+## Changes from Nov 2025 to ...
+New features and enhancements:
+* Management of battery current limit when moving RC servos.
+New configuration parameters.
+There is a limit on how many servos can move at the same time.
+This needed to track how long servos move.
+* Very short notes and silences can be corrected to avoid partial servo movements movements (configurable).
+* Better report at end of tune in log.
+Shows notes not used, shows filename and statistics, for example when maximum polyphony and similar limits were exceeded.
+* Bluetooth to announce IP addresses to make connection easier on Android hotspot subnets, where mDNS does not work.
+Post in the discussions if you are interested in this feature.
+* AP WiFi now times out after 3 minutes (instead of 2).
+As before, If WiFi is not configured, AP WiFi remains active forever.
+* Configuration option for log level (debug/info)
+* If crank sensor installed: Configuration option to pause for crank to stop at end of tune or else, continue with next tune without waiting for crank to stop.
+* Pinout.html for RC servos: Button to adjust pulse definition for "off" position easily.
+Show pulse usec for "off" and pulse width difference for "off".
+Internally both pulse widths (on and off) are stored.
+* History on tunelist page is now calculated on the fly using history.json.
+This makes end of tune processing much faster.
+* RC Servos: Uses movement time as input for battery consumption instead of "time the actuator is on".
+This gives a better battery usage estimation.
+* Sort pin list by program number and note number instead of note number only
+* For MIDI over serial, rx pin of UART must be specified in pinout, although it is not used.
+* New button to delete one day of history.
+* Touchpad will go to next tune when pressed while crank is stopped.
+* Using new romfs capability of MicroPython.
+Binaries are provided for installation.
+Put ESP32-S3 in bootloader mode, cd to bin folder and run the esptool.py command (see installation)
+* Barrel organ mode: repeats current tune until "next tune" is pressed.
+* Allow purge history of a certain date, additional to date range.
+* Added parameter to allow autmatic purge of old history, to limit file size.

+Optimizations:
+* Optimize all_notes_off() processing, turn off only notes that are on.
+* Using NoteDef object as key for MIDI actions.
+Preallocate NoteDef.
+* Don't refresh hidden pages.
+* Optimize note on/off processing.
+* Optimized MIDI file start and rewind (filecache.py) and overall performance.
+Use smaller buffer size and use only one open file for multitrack files.
+* Better file rewind time makes barrel organ mode feasible.
+Log now shows CPU performance indicators.
+* Optimize time at MIDI file start by caching file information for the first MIDI file in the setlist.
+* With the optimizations, MIDI processing currently takes on average about 3 to 8% of the CPU of the ESP32-S3, depending on the MIDI file.
+During playback, CPU load is around 20%.
+Processing time per MIDI event takes around 1 to 2 msec.
+These are good figures that make that music response be correct.
+* Updating history is now faster.
+Brower merges history.json and tunelib.json on the fly to compute the number of times a tune has played.
+* Allow to configure I2C frequency in General Configuration.

+Fixes:

+* PCA9685 support had call with wrong number of arguments
+* Refactoring of drivers, new class/subclass scheme of driver_base to reduce code size and make maintenance easier.
+* Fix exception if file with unknown extension is uploaded in auto mode with the filemanager page.
+* Play scale on notelist page now works if more than one instrument (program numbers) are defined.
+* Fixed page refresh problem while crank stops.
+* Corrected name of wait_and_yield_ms to wait_and_yield_usec(), enhanced scheduler.
+* Refactoring of config.py (smaller, easier to maintain).
+* Garbage collector now entirely disabled, only manual GC.
+GC interfered sometimes with music playback.
+Also: Interval between GC was reduced to lower time needed, and that makes it easier to fit GC between MIDI events.
+* stream.readline() in Microdot web server can block asyncio for some times.
+Added asyncio sleep_ms to facilitate interleaving of tasks.
+* Show correct note name on note.html page.
+* History.html fix numeric validation for number of days to be purged.
+Fix deleting 2000-01-01 entries in history
+* Calculation of average frequency on notelist.html needed to use the list of values.

+Dropped features:

+* Dropped Show and play MIDI file in browser.
+* Dropped support for *install* folder in repository with *install_software.py* and *install_data.py*.
+Use esptool.py instead to install or update combined MicroPython/crank organ software images.
+Less steps, less possibility of problems.
+* Dropped support for rotary knob to adjust tempo.
+Tempo can still be adjusted on the Performance page and with the crank rotation sensor.
+* History now only counts the tunes kept in the history.
+Formerly, the count never got reset.
+I.e when dropping part of the history, those performance counts are reset.

 # 20. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.